How To Generate Random Number Between 1 To 10 In C++ - C++ Programming Tutorial

 Using C++11 random library

-The C++11 standard introduced a new library called <random> that provides a better way to generate random numbers.
-This library provides several random number generation engines and distributions that can generate random numbers with a uniform distribution.
+The C++11 standard unveiled a fresh library known as <random> which offers an improved method for producing random numbers.
+This library includes multiple random number generation engines and distributions that are capable of producing random numbers following a uniform distribution.

 Example: